There’s nothing as constant as change

 Improved Accountancy Support

 We have heard numerous stories of accountants not stepping up to the plate in recent weeks.
-Whether it’s because they are not working in the cloud, so are unable to work from home, or their fees do not allow for additional support, the fact is that many small business owners have been left high and dry in a time of need.
+Whether it’s because they are not working in the cloud, so are unable to work from home, or maybe their fees do not allow for additional support.
+The fact is that many small business owners have been left high and dry in a time of need.

 Because finance isn’t the core skill of most business owners, it’s essential to have somebody competent in your corner.
 Somebody who can hold your hand, advise on the systems you need and work with you to have a clear financial strategy and a cash flow plan to help you manage and grow (or retract) your business.